On Optimal Regularization Parameters via Bilevel Learning: Introduction

-is therefore natural and the focus of this paper.
-A consequence of this setting is that qualitative changes in reconstructions may occur for those associated with parameters at the boundary.
-Additionally, for an optimal parameter to reside at the boundary of $[0,\infty]$ can be an indication that the chosen regularizer is not well suited for the problem setting.
-Determining natural conditions which guarantee optimal parameters reside in the interior is therefore crucial to exclude these degenerate cases.
-Various works have contributed towards conditions that yield optimal parameters in the interior \cite{DavoliElisa2023SCiN,DeLosReyesJ.C2016Tsoo,KunischKarl2013ABOA} and, while primarily considering the case $\op=I$, have considered regularizers such as generalized Tikhonov \cite{KunischKarl2013ABOA}, TV-like and their huberised counterparts \cite{DeLosReyesJ.C2016Tsoo}, and more recently a broad class of lower semicontinuous regularizers \cite{DavoliElisa2023SCiN}.
+we will see that it is possible for $0$ to be a solution to \eqref{eq:bilevel} for even the most simple problems.
+We commit to the choice of \eqref{eq:p-choice} from now on.
+Depending on the application, the choice of $\alpha=0$ can lead to degeneracy of \eqref{eq:ll} such as non-uniqueness of minimizers.
+Furthermore, for an optimal parameter to be $0$ may be an indication that the chosen regularizer is not well suited for the problem setting.
+Determining natural conditions which guarantee $0$ is not a solution to \eqref{eq:bilevel} is therefore crucial to not only exclude these degenerate cases, but also to characterize suitability of regularizers for a given application.
+Additionally, since the optimized parameter in \eqref{eq:bilevel} is the regularization parameter of a variational model, understanding when $0$ is not a solution will help establish the validity of bilevel learning as a mathematically sound regularization parameter choice strategy, since positivity of the determined parameter is a necessary property \cite{EnglInverseBook}.
+Various works have contributed towards conditions that guarantee $0$ is not a solution to \eqref{eq:bilevel} \cite{DavoliElisa2023SCiN,DeLosReyesJ.C2016Tsoo,KunischKarl2013ABOA} and, while primarily considering the pointwise denoising setting, wherein $\op=I$ and there is no expectation in \eqref{eq:ul}, have considered regularizers such as generalized Tikhonov \cite{KunischKarl2013ABOA}, TV-like and their \tcb{Huber} counterparts \cite{DeLosReyesJ.C2016Tsoo}, and more recently a broad class of lower semicontinuous regularizers \cite{DavoliElisa2023SCiN}.

-Since the optimised parameter in \eqref{eq:bilevel} is the regularization parameter of a variational model, positivity of the determined solution is also necessary for regarding bilevel learning as a well-posed parameter choice rule \cite{EnglInverseBook}.
-Parameter choice rules enjoy a rich amount of existing theory \cite{AnzengruberStephanW2010Mdpf,BAKUSHINSKII1984181,BoneskyThomas2009Mdpa,EnglInverseBook,GockenbachMarkS.2018Otco,HansenPerChristian2010Dip} so determining conditions for when bilevel learning is a valid parameter choice rule will allow access to a vast amount of well studied results.

-In this work we will also consider the sets $(0,\infty]$ and $[0,\infty),$ defined in a similar fashion to \eqref{eq:param-space}.
-Furthermore, we will refer to case $\hat\alpha\in(0,\infty]$ as $\hat\alpha$ being strictly positive.
-In particular, we focus on conditions that guarantee $\hat\alpha$ is strictly positive, that is, non-zero and possibly infinite.
-This is in alignment with the setting of existing works \cite{DeLosReyesJ.C2016Tsoo}.
-We remark that we do not demand uniqueness of the solution to the upper level problem \eqref{eq:ul}.
-Indeed, uniqueness is not guaranteed in general.
+To ease notation, we will sometimes suppress the dependence of the reconstruction on the observed measurement, that is, denote $\xa(\ynoise)$ simply as $\xa,$ depending on what we want to emphasize.